BitcoinUnlimited/BitcoinUnlimited/doc/build-windows.md

 -------------

-After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the windows drive in the same directory structure as they appear in the release `.zip` archive.
+After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the Windows drive in the same directory structure as they appear in the release `.zip` archive.
 This can be done in the following way.
 This will install to `c:\workspace\bitcoin`, for example: